apostrophecms/docs/docs/reference/modules/page.md

 The following methods belong to this module and may be useful in project-level code.
 See the [source code](https://github.com/apostrophecms/apostrophe/blob/main/modules/%40apostrophecms/page/index.js) for all methods that belong to this module.
 <!-- Some are used within the module and would just create noise here. -->

-Because this module has an alias, you can call these from another module from the alias path.
+Because this module has an alias, you can call these from another module using the alias.
 For example, `self.apos.page.find()`.

 ### `async find(req, criteria, options)`